UoA-eResearch/vmhandbook/README.md

 This site uses [minima](https://github.com/jekyll/minima), which is the default theme of Jekyll, as the base theme with several minor customisations.

+### 6. Search

+[Tipue search](https://github.com/Tipue/Tipue-Search) is enabled on this site.
+By default, all articles in `_doc` folder will be indexed during Jekyll build time.
+To exclude articles from being indexed, please refer to [Jekyll Tipue Search](https://github.com/jekylltools/jekyll-tipue-search)

 ## III.
 Useful links

 - [kramdown Syntax](https://kramdown.gettalong.org/syntax.html)